FLYIH/Compai/README.md

 - Utilizes Google Palm Embeddings for efficient vector representation of text.
 - Leverages Gemini Pro model (gemini-1.5-flash) for natural language generation.

-#### 2. RAG (Retrieval-Augmented Generation):
+#### 2. Advanced Memorization

+- Short-term memory: Stores the last five messages in a double-ended queue (deque) for maintaining conversational flow.
+- Long-term memory: Extracts key facts (e.g., age, preferences, dislikes) from past conversations and stores them in a structured key-value table, allowing for more relevant and contextual responses.

+#### 3. Intelligent Conversation Retrieval

-- Retrieves relevant information from conversation history using ChromaDB.
+- Retrieves similar vectors from past conversations using ChromaDB, ensuring context-aware interactions.
-- Combines retrieved context with LLM-generated responses for accurate and context-aware interactions.
+- Merges retrieved historical context with key-value stored facts to enhance response accuracy.

-#### 3. Dynamic Memory Buffer:

-- Maintains a buffer of the last three messages for seamless conversational flow.
-- Stores new conversations dynamically in ChromaDB.

-#### 4. Speaker Style Analysis:
+#### 4. Personalized Speaker Style Adaptation

-- Analyzes writing style, tone, emoji usage, and frequent words.
+- Analyzes writing style, tone, and emoji usage to tailor responses.
-- Adapts the generated answers to match the speaker's style for a more personalized conversation.

-#### 5. Emotionally Intelligent Responses:

-- Generates warm and affectionate answers, making the chatbot feel like a caring conversational partner.
-- Mimics conversational patterns and emotional tones based on the speaker's historical messages.
+- Ensures answers mimic the user’s natural conversational flow, making the chatbot more engaging and emotionally intelligent.

-#### 6. Telegram Integration:
+#### 5. Telegram Integration

-Seamlessly integrates with Telegram Bot for user-friendly input and output.

-Allows easy configuration of speaker and user roles using /setspeaker and /setuser commands.
+- Allows seamless chat history uploads to automatically recognize user and speaker IDs.

-Real-time messaging with continuous context-awareness.
+- Provides real-time interaction with continuous context-awareness.

 ## How It Works
 #### 1. Load Conversation History:

+- Upload conversations file from telegram.
 - Loads JSON conversations in chunks using orjson for fast processing.
 #### 2. ChromaDB Initialization: